nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

-#### Use case:  edit task/event
+#### Use case: UC06 - edit task

 **MSS**

-1. User requests to list or find tasks/events
+1. User requests to list tasks (UC04) or search tasks by keyword (UC03)
-2. TaskManager shows a list of tasks/events
-3. User requests to edit a specific task/event in the list
+2. User requests to edit a specific task/event in the list
-4. TaskManager edits the task/event
+3. TaskManager edits the task/event
+4. TaskManager feedbacks that the changes have been made
 5. Use case ends.

 **Extensions**

 2a.
-The list is empty

-> Use case ends

-3a.
 The given index is invalid

-> 3a1.TaskManager shows an error message
+> 2a1.
+AddressBook feedbacks that the index is invalid
 > Use case resumes at step 2

-3b.
+2b.
 The user gives index but no other input

-> 3b1.
-TaskManager shows an error message
+> 2b1.
+TaskManager feedbacks that that changes should be included
 > Use case resumes at step 2

-3c.
+2c.
 The user enters input that is invalid (i.e. edit start time when it is a task)

-> 3c1.
-TaskManager shows an error message
+> 2c1.
+TaskManager feedbacks that the input is invalid
 > Use case resumes at step 2

-#### Use case:  Mark task as done
+#### Use case: UC07 - Mark task as done

 **MSS**

-1. User requests to list tasks or search tasks by keyword
+1. User requests to list tasks (UC04) or search tasks by keyword (UC03)
-2. TaskManager shows a list of tasks or shows a list of tasks with the keyword
-3. User requests to mark specific task(s) in the list as done
+2. User requests to mark specific task(s) in the list as done
-4. TaskManager marks the specified task(s) as done
+3. TaskManager marks the specified task(s) as done
-5. Use case ends.
+4. Use case ends.

 **Extensions**

 2a.
-The list is empty

-> Use case ends

-2b.
-The keyword does not match any of the tasks

-> 2b1.
-TaskManager shows an error message

-> Use case ends

-3a.
 The given index is invalid

-> 3a1.
+> 2a1.
 AddressBook shows an error message
 > Use case resumes at step 2

 ## Appendix C : Non Functional Requirements